Lavnish0101/Calculator-React/README.md

 This is a simple calculator application built using React.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+Here is the link to the fully deployed React Calculator app - https://calculator-react-lavnish.netlify.app/

 ## Features

 - User-friendly interface